kefahB/plugins/packages/nativescript-otp/README.md

 ## How to test

 ### IOS
-Unfortunatly an `IOS` You need to test the `SMS` on a real device, apple doesn't allow to simulate a incomming sms on the simulator.
+Unfortunately an `IOS` You need to test the `SMS` on a real device, apple doesn't allow to simulate a incomming sms on the simulator.

 ### Android
 It is very easy, please see the image below